 Step # 1: Prepare the Water

-- Boil the Water: bring 1 cup of water to a boil.
+- Boil the Water: bring 240 ml (approximately 1 cup) of water to a boil.
 This ensures that the water is sterile and free from any impurities.
 Let the water cool to room temperature before proceeding to the next step.
+(If possible, use filtered water, then there is no need to boil it.)
+Use a measuring PYREX jar as it will be easy to pour the mixture in the bottle when it is ready.

 Step # 2: Combine Ingredients